Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 ISSEY MIYAKE CUTS THE TRACK

-The Issey Miyake Spring/Summer 2024 menswear show in the resplendent Musée des Arts Décoratifs began with a theatrical flourish.
+Issey Miyake’s show in the resplendent Musée des Arts Décoratifs began with a theatrical flourish.
 A vast roll of pleated crepe paper unrolled across the runway, revealing not just a prop, but actual pleated garments when cut out.
 This innovative revelation, adopted by bare-chested models, caused an avalanche of shots from an astonished public.

-The collection, Everyday, One of a Kind, Now and Hereafter, while not revolutionary, proved to be a gentle evolution of Miyakes’ iconic design philosophy.
+The collection, Every Day, One of a Kind, Now and Hereafter, while not groundbreaking, proved to be a gentle evolution of Miyakes’ signature design philosophy.
 Loose silhouettes came to life in bold hues and micro-pleated fabrics, encapsulating the brand’s commitment to everyday wearable art.
 Among the standout pieces was a thick charcoal pleated coat that offered a nod to traditional Asian dress, its royalty underscored by its sturdy structure and generous drape.

 Miyakes Monthly Colors offered a balanced palette of natural hues ranging from soft to vibrant, providing a fresh chromatic offering each month.
 Meanwhile, the Rectangle series once again demonstrated the designers penchant for transformative fashion, moving from flat geometric shapes to asymmetrical silhouettes when worn.